FREE SHIPPING ON ALL ORDERS

 Illustration of cannabis plant leaves and 'CORONAVIRUS' in caps

-In the United States, the Center for Disease Control has implemented the closures and restricted operations of numerous businesses throughout the nation, including cafes, bars, and restaurants.
-Schools have closed to mitigate the spread of the virus, some indefinitely or until Fall of 2020.
-Higher risk demographics like the elderly and immunocompromised have experienced increased fatality rates from the ongoing spread of the virus, making it essential for every citizen to act with their health needs in mind.
-Individuals throughout the United States have self-quarantined, leading to mass shortages of crucial supplies like water bottles, soap and toilet paper.
+In the United States, the Center for Disease Control implemented the closures and restricted operations of numerous businesses throughout the nation, including cafes, bars, and restaurants.
+Schools were closed to mitigate the spread of the virus, with many opting to implement online learning systems in lieu of in-person attendance for the subsequent school year.
+Higher risk demographics like the elderly and immunocompromised experienced increased fatality rates from the persistent spread of the virus.
+Individuals throughout the United States self-quarantined, leading to mass shortages of crucial supplies like water bottles, soap and toilet paper in the weeks following the pandemic's onset.

-One major reason for that coronavirus may have consequences for the hemp and cannabis industries is their shared reliance on hardware which is manufactured almost exclusively in China.
-These shortages include the hardware necessary for vaporizer products, marijuana product packaging materials, and specialized equipment crucial to the processes of laboratory testing, extraction and more.
-Hemp material that’s routinely exported from China to the United States is expected to reduce in availability, leading to local shortages which could impact the processes of research, development and production.
+The hemp and cannabis industries were both impacted by shortages of hardware manufactured in China.
+Affected hardware included the necessary components to make vaporizer products, marijuana product packaging materials, and specialized equipment for laboratory testing, extraction and more.
+Hemp material that’s routinely exported from China to the United States was reduced in availability, leading to local shortages which impacted the processes of research, development and production.

-Still, Easley notes, smaller hemp companies with local manufacturing may thrive despite these changes.
-Those willing to reconsider their outsourced production methods (and with the capital to do so) may not only hold strong beyond the end of the outbreak, but may serve as a source of American manufacturing jobs, eventually leading to a rise in local opportunities within both industries.
+Still, Easley noted, smaller hemp companies with local manufacturing may thrive despite these changes.
+Those who were willing to reconsider their outsourced production methods (and with the capital to do so) without going under could remain a source of American manufacturing jobs, which could ultimately increase local opportunities within both industries.
 In his words, “The biggest thing I see is finally a break for U.S. CBD companies and hemp companies to do something when they don’t have massive competition.
 It’s also a moment for smaller companies that have lost their market share to China to step up, ramp up, and focus on relationships.”

 Stay Home with Colorado's Best Drinks